cdctentacles/kafka-sf/README.md

 Todo :
 * Make sure that no instances of zookeeper are on same node.
-* Generate ApplicationManifest and checkin those for deployment using linux.
+* Get powershell command equivalent of zookeeper for trying in windows.
-* Get powershell command equivalent of zookeeper.
+* Get linux equivalent command for deploying from linux.